+Prospects for stargazing in Asia have been traditionally dim, with its 24/7 neon-lit cities and air pollution.
 About five thousand stars are visible to the naked eye every night, and on average 16 meteors are visible every hour.
 Yet in much of the world, you’re lucky if you can spot the Milky Way.
-Prospects are especially dim in Asia, with its 24/7 neon-lit cities and air pollution.

 Move beyond Asia’s major urban areas, however, and an expanding universe of astrotourism opportunities presents itself.
 In the past five years, the continent got its first official dark sky reserves in Japan and South Korea.
 And hotels in farflung beach and mountain destinations are taking advantage of their dazzling night skies by opening observatories and hiring resident astronomers.